-Most of signal injection based, islanding detection methods proposed so far, inject a high frequency voltage, the island/grid condition being estimated either from the resulting high frequency current or from the high frequency impedance.
-However, it is also possible to inject a high frequency current, a high frequency current regulator being used for this purpose.

-Current injection can be advantageous in certain cases.
-For inverters operating near the PCC during grid operation, the equivalent impedance will be small, what might result in a relatively large high frequency current if a constant voltage is injected.
-Using high frequency current injection automatically limits the resulting high frequency current.
-On the contrary, high frequency voltage injection would be advantageous during island operation or for inverters located far from the PCC, where injection of the rated high frequency current would require too much voltage.
-Combining high frequency voltage injection and high frequency current injection would therefore be beneficial for inverters experiencing large variations in the high frequency impedance seen at their terminals, as would be the case of inverters working near the PCC.
+Most of signal injection based islanding detection methods that have been proposed inject a high frequency voltage.
+The island/grid condition is estimated from the resulting high frequency impedance.
+However, it is also possible to inject a high frequency current.
+Deciding between voltage and current injection can be based on the high frequency impedance seen by the inverter.
+Voltage injection would be advantageous during island operation or for inverters located far from the PCC.
+In these cases, the equivalent impedance seen by the inverter will be large, limiting the resulting high frequency current.
+On the contrary, for inverters operating near the PCC during grid operation, the equivalent impedance will be small.
+Current injection would be advantageous in this case, since voltage injection would result in a relatively large high frequency current.
+Combining high frequency voltage injection and high frequency current injection would therefore be advisable for inverters experiencing large variations in the high frequency impedance seen at their terminals, as would be the case of inverters located near the PCC.

 Islanding detection using combined voltage/current injection is analyzed in this section.
-In the proposed strategy, all the inverters synchronously inject a high frequency signal, dynamically readapting their mode of operation between voltage and current injection, depending on their location and on the grid condition.
-The model used for the analysis is first presented, combined voltage/current injection, synchronization of the high frequency signals, as well as the parallel operation of inverters, being analyzed in further subsections.
+In the proposed strategy all the inverters synchronously inject a high frequency signal.
+The inverters dynamically readapt their mode of operation between voltage and current injection, according to their location and to the grid condition.
+The model used for the analysis is first presented.
+Combined voltage/current injection, synchronization of the high frequency signals and parallel operation of inverters are analyzed in further subsections.